Forking a Repository

 Set up something to lose

 First, give the running app a file so you can prove the fork’s isolation.
-Open the repo in VS Code:
+Open the repo in VS Code, then inside the repo create a marker file:

 rdc vscode connect -m my-server -r my-app